Yves33/wxgpx-phoenix/src/docs/README.md

 * numpy
 * matplotlib
 * lxml
-* pydispatcher
 * wxPython
-* configparser (installed by default in python3)
 * PyOpenGL WITH glut support (for font display).
 Although opengl is not mandatory, displaying traces is much faster with OpenGL

+If you are using python 2.7
+* configparser
+* future

-On windows platform, all required modules (see next paragraph) can be installed through pip
+On linux platform, all required packages can be installed using you package manager (synaptic for debian, yumex or dnf for fedora).
+On windows and OSX platform, all required modules (see next paragraph) can be installed through pip

 `py -m pip install package_name`

 Notes:

-+ pyOpenGL bindings installed through pip do not provide the glut library.
++ on Windows,pyOpenGL bindings installed through pip do not provide the glut library.
 You can download alternative packages from: http://www.lfd.uci.edu/~gohlke/pythonlibs/.
 Be sure to get the appropriate python version (cp37) and the correct architecture for your system (win32 or win_amd64.
 Install the package with
 `
 py -m pip install /path/to/downloaded/package.whl
 `

-+ Glut is required to use OpenGL accelerated rendering, but the program can run without it ( just edit wxgpgpsport.ini and change map_usegl to False)

-+ On linux platform, all required packages can be installed using you package manager (synaptic for debian, yumex or dnf for fedora)

 + If you are using python 2.x on Win or OSX, wxPython 4.0.x will be installed with a pypubsub version that is incompatible with python2.x.
 You should run the commands:
 `py -m pip uninstall pypubsub`
 `py -m pip install pypubsub==3.3.0`

++ The program will use PyDispatch instead of pubsub if it is installed (the frozen version uses PyDispatch)

 2.3 How do I Install it, I'm on windows and I do not have a working python environement?
 ---------------------------------------------------------------------------------------